Grassroots Systems: Concept, Examples, Implementation and Applications: Abstract

 \section{Abstract}

+Informally, a \emph{grassroots system} is a distributed system that can have multiple instances, independent of each other and of any global resources, that can interoperate once interconnected.
+More formally, in a grassroots system the set of all correct behaviors of a set of agents $P$ is strictly included in the set of the correct behaviors of $P$ when embedded within a larger set of agents $P' \supset P$: Included, meaning that members of $P$ are correct to ignore outside agents indefinitely; strictly included, meaning that the interaction of members of $P$ with outside agents is also a possible and correct behavior.

+Client-server/cloud computing systems are not grassroots, and neither are systems designed to have a single global instance (Bitcoin/Ethereum with hardwired seed miners/bootnodes), and systems that rely on a single global data structure (IPFS, DHTs).
+An example grassroots system would be a serverless smartphone-based social network supporting multiple independently-budding communities that can merge when a member of one community becomes also a member of another.

+Grassroots applications are potentially important as they may allow people to conduct their social, economic, civic, and political lives in the digital realm solely using the networked computing devices they own and operate (e.g., smartphones), free of third-party control, surveillance, manipulation, coercion, or rent seeking (e.g., by global digital platforms such as Facebook or Bitcoin).

-A distributed system is \emph{grassroots} if it can have autonomous, independently-deployed instances---geographically and over time---that can interoperate once interconnected.
-An example would be a serverless smartphone-based social network supporting multiple independently-budding communities that merge when a member of one community becomes also a member of another.
-Grassroots applications are potentially important as they may better distribute power and wealth within a society and allow citizens to better defend themselves against surveillance, manipulation, exploitation and control by global digital platforms and authoritarian regimes.
-Here, we formalize the notion of grassroots distributed systems and grassroots implementations; specify an abstract grassroots dissemination protocol; describe and prove an implementation of grassroots dissemination for the model of asynchrony; and illustrate how grassroots dissemination can implement serverless social networking and sovereign cryptocurrencies.
-The mathematical construction employs distributed multiagent transition systems to define the notion of grassroots protocols and grassroots implementations, to specify grassroots dissemination protocols, and to prove their correctness.
-It uses the blocklace---a partially-ordered generalization of the blockchain---for the grassroots implementation.
+Here, we formalize the notion of grassroots systems and grassroots implementations; specify an abstract grassroots dissemination protocol; describe and prove an implementation of grassroots dissemination for the model of asynchrony; extend the implementation to mobile (address-changing) devices that communicate via an unreliable network (e.g. smartphones using UDP); and discuss how grassroots dissemination can realize applications that support digital sovereignty -- grassroots social networking and grassroots currencies.
+The mathematical construction employs distributed multiagent transition systems to define the notions of grassroots protocols and grassroots implementations, to specify grassroots dissemination protocols and their implementation, and to prove their correctness.
+The implementation uses the blocklace -- a distributed, partially-ordered generalization of the replicated, totally-ordered blockchain.